wso2/docs-ei/en/streaming-integrator/docs/quick-start-guide/hello-world-with-kubernetes.md

 ## Installing the Siddhi Operator for the Streaming Integrator

-To install the Siddhi Operator, follow the
+To install the Siddhi Operator, follow the procedure below:

 1. To install the Siddhi Kubernetes operator for streaming integrator issue the following commands: